avarun42/dblarons.github.com/_posts/2015-08-21-introduction-functional-programming-javascript.md

 2. Weakly typed – Unlike Python and Ruby, JavaScript is weakly typed.
    Strongly typed languages will either not compile or throw errors when an incorrect type is passed to a function.
-JavaScript, on the other hand, is weakly typed, so type conversions happen implicitly.
+In JavaScript, type conversions happen implicitly.
 Sometimes this can cause unexpected behavior.

 3. Dynamically typed – Unlike C++ and Java, when writing JavaScript you do not need to declare types in your code.
 The "var" keyword declares a variable and that variable can be reassigned to an object or primitive of a different type without throwing an error.
-This will save us some typing and makes it easy for us to prototype code quickly.
+This will save us some keystrokes and help us prototype code more quickly.

 ## Anonymous Functions